simonarandaGH/Congruent-Elliptic-curves/README.md

 Which includes all the previous topics and complements them with new algebraic aspects.

+The general objective of the project is the study of elliptic curves, their properties and their applications.
+One of the objectives is to develop a program that calculates the range of an elliptic curve.
+At each stage of the development process the repo will be kept up to date.
 The project includes analysing the application of this family of elliptic curves to general integer factorisation.